094459/newsletter-oss-projects/README.md

 # AWS open source newsletter projects

-This repo contains a list of projects featured in the AWS open source newsletter.
-This is new as of edition #178 of the newsletter, but I will try and back port projects when I have time.
+This repo contains a list of projects featured in the AWS open source newsletter.Includes projects from #178 to #183 of the newsletter (retrospective projects will be added over time)

 # By technology/use case